 Traditional calibration of VLBI fringe amplitudes for continuum sources requires knowing the on-source system temperature in Jy (SEFD; Cohen et al. 1975; Walker 1989a).
-System temperatures in degrees K ( $T{\rm sys}$ ) are measured "frequently" in each BB channel during observations with VLBA antennas; "frequent" means at least once per observation or once every 2 minutes, whichever is shortest.
-These $T{\rm sys}$ values are currently delivered to VLBA users in machine readable files that can be read by fringe amplitude calibration programs such as ANCAL in the NRAO Astronomical Image Processing System (AIPS) or CAL in the Caltech VLBI Analysis Programs.
+System temperatures in degrees K (T{sys}) are measured "frequently" in each BB channel during observations with VLBA antennas; "frequent" means at least once per observation or once every 2 minutes, whichever is shortest.
+These T{sys} values are currently delivered to VLBA users in machine readable files that can be read by fringe amplitude calibration programs such as ANCAL in the NRAO Astronomical Image Processing System (AIPS) or CAL in the Caltech VLBI Analysis Programs.
 The parameters and file style expected by these programs are documented in their respective help files.
 Such programs can be used to convert from $T{\rm sys}$ to SEFD by dividing by the VLBA antenna zenith gains in K Jy-1 provided by VLBA operations, based upon regular monitoring of all receiver and feed combinations.
-For projects processed on the VLBA correlator, such amplitude calibration data will be delivered directly as tables in the FITS files archived and distributed by NRAO.
-Single-antenna spectra can be used to do amplitude calibration of spectral line VLBI projects (see Section 17).
+Anonymous-guest ftp can be used to access these VLBA zenith gains; consult file "vlba_gains.key" in directory "pub" on host "ftp.aoc.nrao.edu" (146.88.1.4).
+For projects processed on the VLBA correlator, such amplitude calibration data will eventually be delivered directly as tables in the FITS files archived and distributed by NRAO.
+Singleantenna spectra can be used to do amplitude calibration of spectral line VLBI projects (see Section 17).

 Post-observing amplitude adjustments might be necessary for an antenna's position dependent gain (the "gain curve") and for the atmospheric opacity above an antenna.
 A scheme for doing opacity adjustments is desribed by Leppänen (1993).
-The VLBA antenna gain curves can be assumed to be flat at most wavelengths.
-However, at 2 cm, 1 cm, and 7 mm, the gain curves are not flat; we are currently in the process of systematically quantifying the gain curves at these wavelengths, and we plan to notify the user community once gain curves are available in tabulated form and/or as polynomial fits.
+The VLBA antenna gain curves are provided in the file "vlba_gains.key" described above.